open-politics/SSARE/README.md

 # SSARE
-Working on finding the needle in the haystack 🪡🌐✨
+🌐🔍🪡 Finding the needle in the haystack
 # Semantic Search Article Recommendation Engine
 Always up-to-date news RAG endpoint for semantic search and article recommendations.